-This historical korean drama is set in the Joseon dynasty.
-Sungkyunkwan is Joseon dynasty’s highest educational institute.
+This historical Korean drama is set in the Joseon period.
+Sungkyunkwan is the Joseon dynasty’s highest educational institute.
 However, females are not allowed to be educated nor employed during this era.

-At Sungkyunkwan University, Ku Yong-Ha (Song Jong-Ki) is good with singing, drinking, and also popular with the ladies.
+At Sungkyunkwan University, Ku Yong-Ha (Song Jong-Ki) is good at singing, drinking, and also popular with the ladies.
 Ku Yong-Ha discovers that Kim Yun-Hee is a woman.
 For fun, Ku Yong-Ha does not reveal her secret and observes her through the school.
-Soon enough, Ku Yong-Ha starts to develop feeings for Kim Yun-Hee.
+Soon enough, Ku Yong-Ha starts to develop feelings for Kim Yun-Hee.